kz1212/ctgov-oph-landscape/README.md

 Note on Analysis:
 This pipeline is designed to provide the definitive aggregate of information as a file.
-While the code does NOT generates basic heatmaps and trend tables during the process, users are encouraged to use oph_analysis_ready.csv for custom visualizations and specific statistical comparisons not explicitly covered in the scripts.
+While the code does NOT perform every analysis explored, users are encouraged to use oph_analysis_ready.csv for custom visualizations and specific statistical comparisons not explicitly covered in the scripts.
+All interpretation can be performed directly form the frozen data set within the software of their choosing.

 Note on Data Interpretation:
 We recommend using study_first_posted_date for identifying the year of the study. start_date is not